wp-plugins/enable-media-replace/readme.txt

 Contributors: mungobbq
 Tags: admin, attachment, media, files
 Requires at least: 2.7
-Tested up to: 2.8
+Tested up to: 2.8.2
-Stable tag: 1.0
+Stable tag: trunk

 Enables replacing attachment files by simply uploading a new file in the media library edit view.